romashouckfamily/lab/syllabus/day1.md

 Please boot your laptop using the Ubuntu installation we did on Wednesday.

-## 1. [1 hour] Install Sublime for linux using the app finder in the bottom left hand corner
+## 1. [30 minutes] Install Sublime for linux using the app finder in the bottom left hand corner
 - Install Package control: Tools > Install Package Control
 - Go to Tools > Command Palette.
 Click on Install Package
 - Install "Javascript Console" https://calebgrove.com/articles/js-console-sublime-text